-On this page you’ll find job listings relevant to the local food and farming community in Southeastern Massachusetts and beyond.
+On this page you’ll find listings for local food jobs and other relevant work to the farming community in Southeastern Massachusetts and beyond.
 Please check with each individual employer on their listing’s status.

 Want us to share your job listing here?
 Email firstname.lastname@example.org.

 Osamequin Farm in Seekonk MA is now accepting applications for our second year of paid summer internships for teens!

 The application is open to young people ages 12-15 for 8 weeks of learning on the farm.